TO FEEL by Murray Hidary

 The grief that arrives slowly,

-the grief that comes suddenly.
+the grief that comes sudden.

-To sit with pain long enough
+To sit with pain long enough,

 to feel past its discomfort,